SixBytesUnder/custom-motd/README.md

 - `degrees` change value to "C" to show all temperatures in Celsius or "F" for Fahrenheit

-- `colour` array, lets you set your own clours.
+- `colour` array, lets you set your own colours.
 List of colour codes:

   | Colour | Value |
   |--------|:-----:|